Canadian County Jail and Stable

 The Canadian County Jail and Stable comprises two buildings constructed at different times.
-The jail is a building located at 300 South Evans in El Reno, Oklahoma.
+The jail is a building located at 318 North Evans in El Reno, Oklahoma.
 It is the abandoned site of the county jail of Canadian County, and sits west of the current county jail on the same block.

-The stable, located at 301 N. Choctaw was listed in 1995.
+The stable, located at 261 W. Rogers was listed in 1995.
 The stable was built sometime between 1908 and 1913.
 It was listed on the National Register of Historic Places (NRHP) in 1985.

 The jail and stable are the oldest remaining county government structures in Canadian County.

 Jail Building

 Designed by noted Oklahoma architect Solomon Andrew Layton, in partnership with W. J. Riley, and built by A.C.
 Kreipke, the jail was designed and built between 1904 and 1907, while the stable was built between 1908 and 1913.
 The jail is an example of Layton's early Oklahoma work, and features unusual Italian Renaissance characteristics for a utilitarian building like a county incarceration facility.
 It is the only public building that Layton designed in El Reno which is still standing; it is also the oldest intact county government building in Canadian County.